Find a Bicycle Helmet Mirror Online

 - In comparison, a bicycle helmet mirror is less likely to break.
 It will only break if you fall face-first off your bicycle or drop your helmet from a great height – both unlikely scenarios.

 Tip: When using bicycle helmet mirrors, treat your helmet with care.

 Many people shun handlebar mirrors because they break off easily in the event of a fall.

 Helmet mirrors are less likely to shatter if your bike falls over, but that doesn't mean you can toss your helmets around carelessly and expect your mirrors to survive.
-Treat your helmet with respect to keep your mirror in good shape.
+Treat your helmet to keep your mirror in good shape.

 What to Consider When Buying a Bike Helmet Mirror

 Cycling equipment manufacturers are fully aware that the demand for helmet mirrors is steadily increasing and have strived to expand their selection of helmet-mounted mirrors to capitalize on this trend.
 Here are some factors you should consider before you buy a new helmet mirror:

 - The advantage of helmet-mounted mirrors with adhesive patches is that they are easy to transfer from one helmet to another.
 This makes mirrors like the Third Eye Pro Helmet Mirror very popular, although users should keep in mind that transferring the mirror too often may cause the adhesive patch to lose its "stickiness".